fxbonnet/better-sql-orm-in-java/README.md

 The Java code generation should enable to fine tune the query API for maximum safety.

-With this grand plan, see how good is the API can be.
+With this grand plan, see how good the API can be.

 ## Example